DannyDenver/Elevator-Travel/README.md

     * many trips with high weight to shopping floor but low revenue
     * many trips to rooftop patio at night but not during the day
         - invest in night lighting not umbrellas
 - Send automated messages to maintenance team if elevator is acting strangely
     * elevator doesn't arrive at floors at expected times
 - Analayze weight of passengers
     * Update velocity based on weight
+    * continuous monitoring
+        - if weight oscillates very quickly and travel time is off, send urgent automated text message to maintenance team